+Internal doors are a mixture of timber and glazed, timber panel, louvred and flush panel types with a mixture of plain and moulded skirtings and facing around.
+Kitchen fittings comprise basic floor and wall mounted units.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A gas fire is fitted in the living room.
-Other fireplaces have been boarded over.
+There is a polished stone fireplace in the lounge fitted with a living flame a gas fire.
+The fireplace in the front bedroom has been removed and the flue vented.
 Internal Decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
+There are a mixture of papered and painted internal decorations and some tiled finishes.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply installed.
+Mains supply with meter and fuse box located in a cupboard off the lounge.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply installed.
-The meter is boxed and located externally.
+Mains supply with meter located under the kitchen sink.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Water is connected to the mains supply.
-Visible pipework is made with copper and PVC materials.
-Bathroom fittings comprise a bath, cubicle electric shower, WC and wash hand basin.
-WC cloakroom fitting comprise a WC and wash basin.